X-Hax/sa_tools/DLCTool/Readme.txt

  *  D		1		byte		Unknown
  *  E		1		uint8		Message ID to show when touching the object
  *  F		1		uint8		Trigger distance
- *  10		1		byte		Level ID to warp or soundbank ID (8 for MLT, 15 for ADX music)
+ *  10		1		uint8		Level ID to warp or soundbank ID (8 for MLT, 15 for ADX music)
  *  11		1		uint8		Act ID to warp to or sound/music ID to play when touching the object
  *  12		2		ushort		Rotation X
  *  14		2		ushort		Rotation Y